StevenBlack/k7waterfront/topic/Parks.md

 Most people are very surprised when they see how many waterfront parks are in the Kingston region.

-That said, it's too bad we don't have a very good [[waterfront trail]] linking them all.
+That said, it's too bad we don't have a very good [waterfront trail][waterfronttrail] linking them all.

 #INSERTTOPIC:__GoogleDataMapWaterfrontParks